 Slow and consistent work leads to better chance of success than quick work in spurts.

 Example: X: I’ve built a strong vocabulary by learning a word a day for the last three years.
-Y: Mine has been much less even though I’ve had days when I polished ten words.
+Y: Mine has been much less, even though I’ve had days when I polished off ten words.
 I guess slow and steady wins the race.

 If a person doesn’t speak much, it doesn’t mean they lack depth or are uninteresting.

-Example: She is one of the smartest persons in the organization.
-She may not talk much, but still waters run deep.
+Example: She may not talk much, but she is one of the smartest persons in the organization.
+Still water runs deep.

-Take advantage of an opportunity as soon as it exists.
+Take advantage of an opportunity before it extinguishes.

-Example: I thought over the job offer I got way too long.
+Example: I thought over the job offer way too long.
 Now it has been offered to someone else.
 I should have struck while the iron was hot.

-117. The grass is greener on the other side of the fence.
+155. The grass is greener on the other side of fence.

 People are never satisfied with their own situation; they always think others have it better.